Supporting Anxiety Recovery in Teens

-According to the Anxiety and Depression Association of America, 80 percent of the kids who meet the diagnostic criteria for an anxiety disorder will not get the treatment that they need.
-Parents tend to patronize their children's symptoms, reducing their emotional experiences as personality traits or defects of character.
+According to the Anxiety and Depression Association of America, 80 percent of the kids who meet the diagnostic criteria for an anxiety disorder will not get the treatment they need.
+Parents tend to patronize their children's symptoms, reducing their emotional experiences as personality traits or character defects.
 Kids aren't supposed to be stressed, anxious "worry warts" with vivid "imaginations" about their fears.
 Anxiety issues in childhood, adolescence, and teenagerhood can lead to a higher risk of substance abuse and addiction later in life, especially when untreated.
 Unfortunately, but also thankfully, some symptoms and side effects of adolescent anxiety come full circle early on, warranting early intervention and treatment.
-Numerous studies have shown that for adults as well as adolescents, early intervention and treatment produces the best long term results.
-If your adolescent or teen is struggling with anxiety and has turned to substances to cope, here are some ways to support their recovery.
+Numerous studies have shown that for adults as well as adolescents, early intervention and treatment produce the best long-term results.
+If your adolescent or teen struggles with anxiety and has turned to substances to cope, Stonewater Adolescent Recovery Center can help.
+Please contact our team today at 662.373.2828 to discuss your child's treatment options.
+You can also use the strategies we've listed below to support their recovery.

-One of the driving forces in anxiety is believing that it is bad to be fearful and have anxiety.
+Don't Act Fearless in The Face of AdversityOne of the driving forces in anxiety is believing that it is bad to be fearful and have anxiety.
 Everyone experiences varying levels of anxious thinking and fears.
-Rather than encourage ideals of perfection which indicate living without fear, open the discussion about fears with your child.
-Encourage them to discuss their fears, no matter how abstract.
-Openly discuss your own fears with them, no matter how you perceive they might make you look as a parent.
-It’s important for kids to understand that having fears and emotions is normal.
-Showing kids that it is possible to feel and experience fear, then courageously walk through it and act in spite of it is the better example.
+Rather than encourage ideals of perfection that indicate living without fear, open the discussion about your child's fears.
+Please allow them to discuss their worries, no matter how abstract.
+Openly discuss your own concerns with them, no matter how you think they might make you look as a parent.
+Kids need to understand that having fears and emotions is normal.
+Showing kids that it is possible to feel and experience fear, then courageously walk through it and act despite it, is the better example.

 Practice Mindfulness TogetherPrayer, meditation, and mindfulness exercises are proven ways to reduce the symptoms of anxiety.
-Though anxiety cannot be "cured” it can be well managed with a spiritual foundation.
+Though anxiety cannot be "cured," your teen can manage it with a spiritual foundation.
 Mindfulness activities can help take a child out of their fearful future while bringing them back to a faithful present.
+Use strategies such as:

-Have Empathy and CompassionYou may not fully understand how it feels to live with clinical anxiety.
+Have Empathy and CompassionYou may not fully understand how it feels to live with an anxiety disorder.
 You do have experience in fear, doubt, feeling out of control, and struggling to cope with truths in life.
-Remember that there is a distinct plan and unique purpose for every aspect of our character and being.
+Remember that there every aspect of our character and being can be used for a purpose.
 Your child is not deficient, broken, or a punishment for you because of their anxiety.
-Instead, they pose a peculiar challenge to your ability to love more deeply and unconditionally.
+Instead, they pose a particular challenge to your ability to love more deeply and unconditionally.
 What your child needs more than anything is a reminder of that.